ignacio-garcia-riestra/nasa-api-test/README.md

-nasa-api-test is a simple web application that allows you to connect to the NASA API and view photos from the "Mars Rover"
+nasa-api-test is a simple page application that allows you to connect to the NASA API and view photos from the "Mars Rover"

 ## Builded with
 #### react 18.2.0